Novel Sound Synthesis Software Development for Researchers (and Musicians)

 Acoustic Attributes Involved in the Perception of Foreign Accent

 Factors argued to be predictive of perceived foreign accent in speech have typically involved perceptual judgments about naturally utterances in the absence of true experimental control.
-This cross-laboratory project with Kit-Ying Chan (City University of Hong Kong) and Lily Assgari (University of Louisville) has instead re-synthesized consonant-vowel, consonant-vowel-consonant, and word stimuli to isolate and manipulate particular characteristics (e.g., formant center frequencies in vowels, as well as a variety of temporal parameters), and then present the resulting tokens to listeners for a variety of perceptual judgments to verify/disconfirm which parameters contribute to the perception of foreign accent.
-Initial findings have confirmed the role of only a subset of acoustic characteristics that were previously identified as important from previous studies of speech production, and also have shown that the perception of foreign-accented vowels reflect not only unusual spectral characteristics, but also can often be due to productions in overlapping acoustic regions between adjacent vowel categories.
+This cross-laboratory project with Kit-Ying Chan (City University of Hong Kong) and Lily Assgari (University of Louisville) has instead re-synthesized vowel, consonant-vowel, consonant-vowel-consonant, and word stimuli to isolate and manipulate particular characteristics (e.g., formant center frequencies in vowels, as well as a variety of temporal parameters), and then present the resulting tokens to listeners for a variety of perceptual judgments to verify/disconfirm which parameters contribute to the perception of foreign accent.
+Findings have confirmed the role of only a subset of acoustic characteristics that were previously identified as important from previous studies of speech production, and also have shown that the perception of foreign-accented vowels reflect not only unusual spectral characteristics, but also can often be due to productions in overlapping acoustic regions between adjacent vowel categories.

 Influence of Skull Resonances on Listening Preferences